Lucy Powell

-Lucy Maria Powell is a British politician who is Deputy Leader of the Labour Party since October 2025, having previously been Leader of the House of Commons and Lord President of the Council from July 2024 to September 2025.
+Lucy Maria Powell (born 10 October 1974) is a British politician who has served as Secretary of State for Education since 2026 and as Deputy Leader of the Labour Party since 2025.
+She served as Leader of the House of Commons and Lord President of the Council from July 2024 to September 2025.
 She has been the Member of Parliament (MP) for Manchester Central since 2012.
 Powell has been described as belonging to the soft left of the Labour Party.

 Born in Manchester, Powell attended Parrs Wood High School.
-She went on to study at Somerville College, Oxford and King's College London, before working in campaigning and PR roles for Britain in Europe, NESTA and the Labour Party.
+She went on to study at Somerville College, Oxford for one year then King's College London, before working in campaigning and PR roles for Britain in Europe, NESTA and the Labour Party.
 Powell was elected to the House of Commons at the 2012 Manchester Central by-election as MP for Manchester Central.
-She was re-elected at the 2015 general election and campaigned to remain in the European Union (EU) in the 2016 Brexit referendum.
+She was re-elected at the 2015 UK general election and campaigned to remain in the European Union (EU) in the 2016 Brexit referendum.
 She was re-elected in both the 2017 and 2019 general elections.

-Powell held several shadow cabinet roles under both Ed Miliband and Jeremy Corbyn, and was vice-chair of the 2015 election campaign for the latter.
-Having left Corbyn's frontbench team during the 2016 British shadow cabinet resignations, she rejoined the Shadow Cabinet of Keir Starmer in 2020, holding portfolios in business, housing and culture.
+Powell held several shadow cabinet roles under both Ed Miliband and Jeremy Corbyn, and was vice-chair of the 2015 election campaign for the former.
+Having left Corbyn's frontbench team during the 2016 British shadow cabinet resignations, she rejoined the Starmer shadow cabinet in 2020, holding portfolios in business, housing and culture.
 In the 2023 British shadow cabinet reshuffle, she was appointed as Shadow Leader of the House of Commons.
-After Labour's victory in the 2024 general election, Powell was appointed Leader of the House of Commons and Lord President of the Council in the first Starmer cabinet.
+Following Labour's victory in the 2024 UK general election, Powell was appointed Leader of the House of Commons and Lord President of the Council in the first Starmer cabinet.
 She was removed from the government as a part of the 2025 British cabinet reshuffle and returned to the backbenches.

 Following the resignation of Angela Rayner, Powell put her name forward as a candidate for the deputy leadership of the Labour Party on 9 September 2025.
-She defeated Bridget Phillipson on 25 October 2025.
+She defeated Bridget Phillipson on 25 October 2025, holding the position of Deputy Leader for the remainder of Starmer's leadership and subsequently under Andy Burnham.
+She returned to Cabinet under Burnham as Education Secretary in July 2026.

 Early life and education

 Lucy Powell was born in Moss Side, Manchester.
 She attended Beaver Road Primary School and Parrs Wood High School in Didsbury, and then studied A-levels at Xaverian College.
-She studied chemistry at Somerville College, Oxford, having been the only pupil in her Sixth Form to receive an offer to the University of Oxford.
+She studied chemistry at Somerville College, Oxford, having been one of several pupils in her year at Xaverian to receive an offer to the University of Oxford although she subsequently claimed otherwise.
 However, she left Oxford after one year and transferred in to the second year of the chemistry degree at King's College London.